-Puzzles give a child the opportunity to experience and manipulate the world around him/her and, in doing so, is good for their brain development.
+Puzzles give a child the opportunity to experience and manipulate the world around him/her.
+This contributes positively towards their brain development.
 WHY?
-Because putting puzzles together has the child actively engaged, manipulating his/her world and seeing what results from their actions.
+Because putting puzzles together has a child actively engaged, manipulating his/her world.
+And the very important next step of that: Seeing what results from their actions.

 Benefits of Puzzle PLAY

 Just think.
 What does it take to convert individual pieces into a completed puzzle?

 • Shape recognition for starters!

 Jig-saw puzzles are made up of pieces.
 Children also develop a parts-to-whole skill when they PLAY with puzzles.
 Another skill that’s developed, and that will be utilized later with the parts-to-whole skill in mathematics, is spatial awareness.

 An ability to be aware of oneself in space is a concise definition of spatial awareness.
 It is an organized knowledge of objects in relation to oneself in that given space.
 Spatial awareness also involves understanding the relationship of these objects when there is a change of position.

 The development of proper spatial awareness involves two areas: